-Speaking in a Non-Roman Language
+Speaking in a Roman Language

-Unit Reference D/616/0108 Level Level 1 Credit Value 3 Guided Learning 20 hours Unit Summary Learners will be able to use a limited range of simple words and sentences to form statements and questions in familiar situations.
+Unit Reference J/616/0684 Level Level 1 Credit Value 2 Guided Learning 15 hours Unit Summary Learners will be able to use a limited range of simple words and sentences to form statements and questions in familiar situations.
 They will be able to give a short talk on a familiar topic.
 A dictionary can be used by learners to prepare for the assessment but any notes made in the target language must be handed in to the tutor prior to the assessment.
 This unit does not need to be recorded.
 Learning Outcomes (1 to 1) The learner will Assessment Criteria (1.1 to 1.1) The learner can Be able to form simple statements to provide information in the target language.
-1.1 Speak on a chosen topic using at least 8 phrases which must include: a. at least 1 expression of like/dislike or intention b. relevant everyday vocabulary c. simple adjectives d. simplest ways of expressing at least 2 tenses/timeframes e. a negative statement f. simple link words in everyday use g. intonation and pronunciation to express meaning clearly h. simple numbers (at least 1-1000).
-Links to National Occupational Standards UK Occupational Language Standards 2010: Speak: Predictable, Performance Criteria 1-10 Common European Framework: A2 Spoken Production
+1.1 Speak on a chosen topic using at least 8 phrases which must include: a. at least 1 expression of like/dislike or intention b. relevant everyday vocabulary c. simple adjectives Links to National Occupational Standards UK Occupational Language Standards 2013: CFALANG2.2 - Speak/Sign using predictable language in familiar work situations, Performance Criteria 1-10 Common European Framework: A2 Spoken Production

-Listening in a Non-Roman Language
+Listening in a Roman Language

+Unit Reference L/616/0685

+Level Level 1

+Credit Value 2

-Unit Reference D/616/0111 Level Level 1 Credit Value 3 Guided Learning 20 hours Unit Summary Learners will be able to understand simple words and sentences in familiar situations spoken in the target language and be able to extract specific details to demonstrate understanding.
+Guided Learning 15 hours

+Unit Summary Learners will be able to understand simple words and sentences in familiar situations spoken in the target language and be able to extract specific details to demonstrate understanding.
 Learners must not use a dictionary in this unit.

+Learning Outcomes Assessment Criteria

-Learning Outcomes (1 to 1) The learner will Assessment Criteria (1.1 to 1.2) The learner can Be able to understand spoken material expressed in the target language and extract specific details.
+(1 to 1) The learner will (1.1 to 1.2) The learner can

+Be able to understand spoken material expressed in the target language and extract specific details.
 1.1 Listen to a dialogue or monologue in the target language of at least 16 utterances which must include: a. relevant everyday vocabulary b. simple adjectives c. simplest ways of expressing past, present and future tenses/timeframes where appropriate to the language d. a negative structure e. simple numbers (at least 1-1000).
 1.2 Answer in English a minimum of 6 specific questions set in English to demonstrate understanding of the above dialogue or monologue.

-Links to National Occupational Standards UK Occupational Language Standards 2010: Understand: Predictable, Performance Criteria 1-9 Common European Framework: A2 Listening
+Links to National Occupational Standards UK Occupational Language Standards 2013: CFALANG4.2 - Understand predictable spoken or signed language in familiar work situations, Performance Criteria 1-9 Common European Framework: A2 Listening

-Dialogue in a Non-Roman Language
+Dialogue in a Roman Language